The Jungle Book 2: Plot

-Bagheera learns of Mowgli's escape from the village when the humans search the jungle for him, and immediately suspects Baloo.
-Mowgli instructs Baloo to scare off Shanti should she appear, and bemoans about his boring life in the Man-Village.
-Baloo and Mowgli journey to King Louie's old temple (King Louie is mentioned to have moved out), for a party.
-However, when the jungle animals mock Shanti and other aspects of Mowgli's life in the Man-Village, Mowgli angrily leaves.
+Bagheera learns of Mowgli's escape from the village when the humans search the jungle for him (which causes many animals including Hathi and his herd to be scared) and immediately suspects Baloo.
+Mowgli instructs Baloo to scare off Shanti should she appear, and bemoans his boring life in the Man-Village.
+Baloo and Mowgli journey to King Louie's old temple (King Louie having moved out) for a party.
+When the jungle animals mock Shanti and other aspects of Mowgli's life in the Man-Village, Mowgli angrily leaves.
 He finds Shanti and Ranjan, but Baloo scares Shanti.
 When the truth comes out that Mowgli ordered Baloo to scare her, Shanti and Ranjan run away, abandoning Mowgli.

-Baloo realizes that Mowgli misses his village life, but when Mowgli tries to make amends with his human friends, they are cornered by Shere Khan.
-The tiger chases Mowgli and Shanti to an abandoned temple built above a lake of lava.
+Baloo realizes that Mowgli misses his village life, but when Mowgli tries to reconnect with his human friends, they are cornered by Shere Khan, who chases Mowgli and Shanti to an abandoned temple built above a lake of lava.
 Baloo instructs Bagheera to protect Ranjan while he goes to save Mowgli and Shanti.
 After confusing Shere Khan by banging several different gongs, Shanti's presence is revealed to Shere Khan.
 Baloo tackles Shere Khan to the ground, allowing Mowgli and Shanti enough time to escape, but the tiger chases them to a statue across a pit of lava.
 Shere Khan is trapped within the statue's mouth, and it plummets onto a large stone in the lava below.

 With Shere Khan finally thwarted, Baloo decides to let Mowgli return to the Man-Village with Shanti and Ranjan, and Bagheera proudly compliments Baloo for making a wise decision.
-Upon returning to the Man-Village with Shanti and Ranjan, Mowgli reconciles with the village leader, who apologizes to Mowgli for failing to understand that the jungle was part of his identity.
-The children return daily to visit Baloo and Bagheera in the jungle.
+Upon returning to the Man-Village, Mowgli reconciles with the village leader, who apologizes to Mowgli for failing to understand that the jungle was part of his identity.
+Mowgli embraces his new life in the Man-Village, and the children return daily to visit Baloo and Bagheera in the jungle.

 Voice cast

+Since 36 years had past since the original film's release, the members of the original cast was replaced by new voice actors.
+Additionally, due to a lawsuit by Louis Prima's wife Gia Maione, King Louie was absent in this film.